Blog Photo Best Practices

 Don’t steal photos

 There are tons of sites where you can get low cost and free photos for your blog.
 Google Images is not one of them!
-My friend, Marie Mushing recently wrote an excellent article on Photo Choices for Your Website and Copyright Laws.
+To learn more, read How to Legally Use Images, Videos, and Other Content in Blog Posts on the Copyright Alliance’s blog.

 Give credit where credit is due

 Even if you obtain your images from an authorized source, you may be required to give attribution and/or link back to the original site.
 Make sure you read and obey the terms of the license.

 By default, when you upload an image to WordPress, it links it to the file itself, so if the reader clicks on the photo, it will open on the same screen.
 There’s no reason to do this unless you’re displaying a smaller version and want people to be able to see more details in the full size version.
 Simply change it to link to “None.”

 I admit it, this link probably doesn’t hurt anything; it’s just one of my pet peeves. 😉

 Take a look at your last few blog posts.
 How many of these Best Practices are you following?